shivannis/xandr-docs-public/xandr-docs/articles/bidders/common-discrepancy-causes---faq.md

 ---
-Title : Common Discrepancy Causes - FAQ
+title : Bidders - Common Discrepancy Causes(FAQ)
-Description : - Your system and the Xandr system are not counting impression and spend ms.date : 10/28/2023 the same way.
+description : - Learn FAQs on Common Discrepancy Causes. ms.date : 11/20/2023

 ---

-# Common Discrepancy Causes - FAQ
+# Bidders - Common discrepancy causes(FAQ)

 - Your system and the Xandr system are not counting impression and spend the same way.